 Manual tablet splitting: The tablets in a running cluster can be split manually at runtime by you.

 Automatic tablet splitting: The tablets in a running cluster are automatically split according to some policy by the database.

 At creation time, you can presplit a table into the desired number of tablets.
 YugabyteDB supports presplitting tablets for both range-sharded and hash-sharded YSQL tables, as well as hash-sharded YCQL tables.
 The number of tablets can be specified in one of the following two ways:

-Desired number of tablets: In this case, the table is created with the desired number of tablets.
+Desired number of tablets, when the table is created with the desired number of tablets.

-Desired number of tablets per node: In this case, the total number of tablets the table is split into is computed as follows:
+Desired number of tablets per node, when the total number of tablets the table is split into is computed as follows:

 num_tablets_in_table = num_tablets_per_node * num_nodes_at_table_creation_time